-A Software Defect / Bug is a condition in a software product which does not meet a software requirement (as stated in the requirement specifications) or end-user expectations (which may not be specified but are reasonable).
-In other words, a defect is an error in coding or logic that causes a program to malfunction or to produce incorrect/unexpected results.
+A Software DEFECT / BUG / FAULT is a condition in a software product which does not meet a software requirement (as stated in the requirement specifications) or end-user expectation (which may not be specified but is reasonable).
+In other words, a defect is an error in coding or logic that causes a program to malfunction or to produce incorrect/ unexpected results.

 - A program that contains a large number of bugs is said to be buggy.

-- Reports detailing bugs in software are known as bug reports.
+- Reports detailing defects / bugs in software are known as defect reports / bug reports.
 (See Defect Report)

-- Applications for tracking bugs are known as bug tracking tools.
+- Applications for tracking defects bugs are known as defect tracking tools / bug tracking tools.

 - The process of finding the cause of bugs is known as debugging.